Graduate Diploma in Radio and Podcasting

 How to apply

-You do not have to complete your application in one sitting.
-Save your application and log back in at any time prior to the closing date to pick up where you left off.
+The Application Portal will guide you through each section, but you do not have to complete your application in one sitting.
+Complete the section you’re on, save your application, and log back in at any time prior to the closing date to pick up where you left off.

 Admission requirements